 |Skydigital||Power Station 5 80+|

 We’ve reached the absolute bottom of the barrel of the PSU hierarchy.
-Members of this tier are an actual physical risk to your PC, as in, they could easily malfunction and short circuit your board or any other component.
+Members of this tier are an actual physical risk to your PC.
+They could easily malfunction and short circuit your board or any other component.

 Of course, there are circumstances where that can happen to almost any PSU out there, but these are not recommended for anyone.